Treatment for Allergies in Federal Way, WA

 Leading the Way in the Treatment and Management of Allergies

-Dr. Ryan Stern specializes in the treatment and management of allergic and immunologic disorders affecting both children and adults.
-Our Federal Way & Tacoma allergy specialist offers highly specialized services from allergy testing, allergy treatments, asthma treatments, to immunotherapy.
-It is our commitment to our patients that has earned our allergy doctor the reputation of being one of Federal Way and Auburn’s best allergy & asthma practices.
+Dr. Stern specializes in the treatment and management of allergic and immunologic disorders affecting both children and adults.
+Our allergy specialists provide care including allergy testing, allergy treatments, asthma treatments, and immunotherapy.
+Our commitment to our patients has earned our Dr. Stern the reputation of being one of Federal Way and Auburn’s best allergy and asthma clinics.

 What Allergy Treatment Options are Available?